 Now, it may not occur to you, but the three shots here have striking similarities, and I do not mean that as an insult to this stunning model.
 Those similarities hold a valuable lesson for landscape and wildlife photographers.
 In both cases we have strong lighting on the subject, in my image natural lighting and in Bob’s case mixed lighting.
 There are even similar tones in the bisons’ coats and the model’s hair.
 But for the present case, ignore those similarities.

 What is notable is that in both cases the foreground is blown out.
-In Bob’s image he literally smashed his histogram purposely up against the right wall, far right of 255.
+In Bob’s image he literally smashed his histogram purposely up against the right wall.
 In my case I pushed to the right, but not quite to the wall.
-In retrospect, I should have shot a few frames another 1/2-1 stop to the right.
+In retrospect, I should have shot a few frames another 1⁄2-1 stop to the right.
 I might have gotten more detail in the coats and faces of the bison.
 And what would I have lost?
 What did Bob lose in his image?
 Does anyone give a darn that the sheet in the foreground of the model is so overblown that there is no detail in it whatsoever?
 Hardly.
 Our brain interprets the scene and understands the context.
 The white represents sheets, or in my case snow, and we focus on the model or bison with no hesitation.
 The model’s face and body are perfectly exposed, a compelling high-key image.

 The lesson here is that we should understand the limits of our cameras.
 We need to respect the abilities of these amazing machines, but be willing to outsmart them for creative purposes.